 The trial testimony of the arson "experts' was not junk science.
-It met the standards of the day and, they assert, and some future standards, as well, as they assert (link, just below).
+It met the standards of the day (13) and, they assert, and some future standards, as well, as they assert (14).
 Today, with all of this additional knowledge, they still support arson, with all the known evidence.

-In fact, in a 2014 inquiry of 1000 Texas arson cases, of those convicted arsonists, still in prison, they may have found one actual innocent with poorly done fire forensics.
-Not exactly a state that doesn't know what they are doing.
+A 2014 inquiry of 1000 Texas arson cases, of convicted arsonists, still in prison, may have found one actual innocent with poorly done fire forensics - 0.1% (1,2).
+Texas knows what they are doing.

 Did anyone notice that the state experts agreed in their testimony that there were alternate scenarios for the fire and alternate possibilities for the arsonist, but that they both believed Willingham to be the arsonist?
 The jury heard the state arson "experts" state that there were alternate scenarios for the fire, that it may not have been arson, and that anyone could have set the fire.

 Yet, those arson "experts" and the jury, with the knowledge of all of the alternate possibilities, still found for Willingham's guilt.
 Now, speculate that there was a reason for that.
-And those reasons were covered at trial and Grann "missed" a lot of them.
-Grann for the defense.
+And those reasons were covered at trial and Grann/Zwick "missed" a lot of them.
+Grann/Zwick for the defense.